EFTEC/PdoOne/README.md

 * Every minor version means that it adds a new functionality i.e. 1.5 -> 1.6 (new methods)
 * Every decimal version means that it patches/fixes/refactoring a previous functionality i.e. 1.5.0 -> 1.5.1 (fix)

+* 1.43 2020-5-31
+  * Updated BasePdoOneRepo to 4.3.
+Now it works with conversions.
+It doesn't convert fields from **where** but it converts results, insert and update.
+  * BasePdoOneRepo 4.3 also restricts the columns to insert and update.
+  * BasePdoOneRepo 4.3 also uses a long definition of columns.
 * 1.42 2020-5-29
   * Updated BasePdoOneRepo to 4.2.
 Now it works with cache
   * New method buildUniqueID()